hxuu/blog/content/ctf/l3ak25/notorious-note.md

 An **inherited property** is one that isn't present directly on an object, but exists on its prototype (or somewhere up the prototype chain).
 That means the prototype is simply the object returned by `GetPrototypeOf()`.

 > Every object has an internal slot called `[[Prototype]]`.
 It’s either `null` or another object.
-That "other object" becomes the fallback, if your current object is missing a property, JavaScript checks there.
+That "other object" becomes the fallback.
+If your current object is missing a property, JavaScript checks there.

 So if a property `P` is missing from some object `obj`, but exists on `obj.[[Prototype]]`, then accessing `obj.P` will still succeed, thanks to inheritance.

-> Whether or not this inherited access works depends on a few internal details, like whether the object is extensible (`[[Extensible]] = true`), and whether the property you’re trying to inherit is writable or enumerable.
+> Whether or not this inherited access works depends on a few internal details, like whether the object is extensible (`[[Extensible]] = true`), and whether the property you’re trying to inherit is **writable** or **enumerable**.
 The full logic lives in the spec.

 ---